learningproof/websitev2/_posts/2024-07-04-of-grammatology-ipfs-as-language-family.md

 ---

-People often asking me what the future holds for IPFS, or how much community and/or market demand there is for further development and hardening of IPFS.
+People often ask me what the future holds for IPFS, or how much community and/or market demand there is for further development and hardening of IPFS.
 To which I always ask: _which IPFS are you referring to?_

 IPFS for me is not a network, or a toolchain, or even a set of technologies: it's a family tree of ambitious approaches to data.